qdrant/qdrant-helm/README.md

 ## Configuration

 For documentation of the settings please refer to [Qdrant Configuration File](https://github.com/qdrant/qdrant/blob/master/config/config.yaml)
-All of these configuration options are available in `values.yaml`.
+All of these configuration options could be overwritten under config in `values.yaml`.
-*Important* - if you change anything within the config key aka Qdrant config in the values.yaml, you have to provide *all* config params in your overwrite, as everything that is in config is applied put into one configmap value.
+A modifcation example is provided there.

 ### Distributed setup